-Neubergthal is the best, most authentic location on the prairies to experience some of the realities of early (1870's) permanent agricultural settlements on the expansive Canadian prairies.
+Neubergthal is one of the best, most authentic locations on the prairies to experience some of the realities of early permanent agricultural settlement.

 Parks Canada designated Neubergthal as a National Historic Site after scouring the prairies for a place that tells the stories of agricultural and early settlement on the prairies.